Aliases for SERPINC1 Gene

 GeneCards Summary for SERPINC1 Gene

 SERPINC1 (Serpin Peptidase Inhibitor, Clade C (Antithrombin), Member 1) is a Protein Coding gene.
-Diseases associated with SERPINC1 include congenital antithrombin deficiency and hereditary antithrombin deficiency.
+Diseases associated with SERPINC1 include thrombophilia due to antithrombin iii deficiency and disseminated intravascular coagulation.
 Among its related pathways are Hemostasis and Glypican 1 network.
 GO annotations related to this gene include heparin binding and protease binding.
 An important paralog of this gene is SERPINB12.

 UniProtKB/Swiss-Prot for SERPINC1 Gene

 Most important serine protease inhibitor in plasma that regulates the blood coagulation cascade.
 AT-III inhibits thrombin, matriptase-3/TMPRSS7, as well as factors IXa, Xa and XIa.
 Its inhibitory activity is greatly enhanced in the presence of heparin.